SPIRITUAL CHRISTIAN

 Here we have chastity, poverty and obedience underlying the Christian doctrine and the experience of grace.
 All Christian esotericism, including here, all its mysticism, gnosis and magic, is founded on the experience and doctrine of grace, one of the results of which is initiation.
 Initiation is an act of grace from above.
 It cannot be achieved or produced by any technical outer or inner procedures.
 One does not initiate oneself; one becomes initiated.

 Just as the light of the sun allows us to see the things of the physical world, the light of the spiritual sun – grace – allows us to see what is brought about from the spiritual world.
 Now, the principle of grace underlies earthly life as well as spiritual life.
-It is wholly below and above ruled by the laws of obedience, poverty and chastity.
+It is wholly below and above ruled by the lawsof obedience, poverty and chastity.
 Is not the air which surrounds us a perfect analogy for gratuitously bestowed grace?
 We live in the spirit, a vivifying spirit is necessary and that is the air of spiritual respiration.
 The lungs know to breathe and they obey.
 The lungs know to breathe in and breathe out.
-The very process of breathing teaches the laws of obedience, poverty and chastity, i.e. it is a lesson (by analogy) in grace.
+The very process of breathing teaches the laws of obedience, poverty and chastity, i.e., it is a lesson (by analogy) in grace.

 It is a matter: of daring to ask, of the will to seek, of being silent in order to knock and of knowing when it is opened to you.
 For knowledge does not happen automatically; it is what is revealed when the door is opened.
 This is the formula of the synthesis of effort and grace, of the principle of work and that of receptivity, and, lastly, of merit and gift.
 This synthesis enunciates the absolute law of all spiritual progress and, consequently, all spiritual discipline.

-The Antichrist
+Antichrist

 The antichrist, the ideal of biological and historical evolution without grace, is not an individuality or entity created by God, but rather a phantom god (egregore)generated through the biological and historical evolution opened up by the serpent, who is the author and master of the biological and historical evolution that science studies and teaches.
 The antichrist is the ultimate product of this evolution without grace and not an entity created by God – the act of divine creation being always, without exception, an act of grace.
 He is therefore an artificial entity who owes his existence to a collective ideology generated from below by human ignorance.

-The antichrist is a phantom of the whole of mankind, the being engendered through the whole historical evolution of humanity.
+The antichrist is a phantom of the whole of humankind, the being engendered through the whole historical evolution of humanity.
 He is the “superman” who haunts the consciousness of all those who seek to elevate themselves through their own effort, without grace.
 He appeared to Friedrich Nietzsche and showed him “in an instant all the kingdoms of the world” which have existed, exist and will exist, in the circle of eternal return; he invited him to cast himself down into the domain which is beyond good and evil and to embrace and announce the gospel of evolution, the gospel of the will-to-power; this, and this alone (“God is dead”), transforms stone (inorganic matter) into bread (organic matter), and organic matter into animal, and animal into man, and man into superman, who is beyond good and evil and who obeys only his own will.

 SpiritualChristian.com

 He appeared to Karl Marx and showed him “in an instant all the kingdoms of the world” where all the slaves of the past are transformed into sovereign masters who no longer obey either God, having dethroned him, or Nature, having subjugated her, and who eat their bread which they owe solely to their own knowledge and effort in transforming stone into bread.
-And the phantom of humanity has appeared to many others.
-He appeared also to the Son of Man in the desert.
+And the phantom of humanity has appeared to many others; he appeared also to the Son of Man in the desert.
 This was the encounter of Divine Law made flesh through Christ and the biological, historical and evolutionary law of the serpent attempting to fashion its own soulless soul.

 Divine Law is grace; it is the activity descending from the Holy Trinity which was revealed forty days before the temptation in the wilderness, when the baptism of Jesus in the Jordan was accomplished by John the Baptist.
 The law of the serpent is the action of the will moving gropingly forward, snaking through epochs and layers of biological evolution, passing from form to form; it is the triad of the will-to-power, the “groping trial” and the transformation of that which is gross into that which is subtle.